John Ross (Cherokee chief)

 Cherokee people continued to elect Ross as Principal Chief through the Civil War Era.
 Ross hoped to maintain neutrality during the Civil War, but a variety of conditions prevented him from doing so.
 First, Stand Watie, a political opponent, Treaty Party member, kin to the Ridges, and Boudinot's brother raised a regiment on behalf of the Confederate army.
 Second, surrounding states seceded.
-Third, surrounding Native nations signed treaties with the confederacy.
-And finally, federal troops abandoned the Indian Territory, leaving the Nation to defend itself in violation of treaty commitments.
+Third, surrounding Native American nations signed treaties with the confederacy.
+Finally, federal troops abandoned the Indian Territory, leaving the Nation to defend itself in violation of treaty commitments.
 Rather than see the Cherokee Nation divided against itself again, Ross, with the consent of council, signed a treaty with the Confederacy.

 For the Cherokee Nation, the Civil War represented the extended divisions created by Removal and the Trail of Tears.
 Ross supporters largely served under John Drew's regiment.
 Treaty Party supporters largely served under Stand Watie.
 During the war, federal troops arrested Ross and removed him from Indian Territory.
-Many Cherokee people less committed to the Confederacy and more committed to the Cherokee Nation refused to engage in battles against other Native peoples, including those Muscogee Creek people under Opothleyahola seeking refuge in Kansas.
+Many Cherokee people less committed to the Confederacy and more committed to the Cherokee Nation refused to engage in battles against other Native American people, including those Muscogee Creek Native American people under Opothleyahola seeking refuge in Kansas.

 Once outside the Indian Territory, Ross negotiated agreements with the Union for Cherokee support through Indian Home Guard Regiments.
 Many of those formerly fighting for the Confederacy but loyal to Ross, switched sides to support the Union through the Indian Home Guard.

 Ross's absence from Indian Territory provided a political opening for Watie.
 While Ross was away, those loyal to Watie elected him Principal Chief.
 When Ross returned, an election was held re-electing him to the office.
 At those close of the war, those calling themselves the Southern Cherokees under Watie's leadership stepped forward as the rightful negotiators of any treaty, as did Ross as the elected chief.